RindhiyaM/VSDS-/README.md

     printf("2.
 Pay Ticket\n");
     printf("3.
 Exit\n");

-    //This function prints the menu options to the user.// }
+    //This function prints the menu options to the user.
+}

 int main() {